Bemuenst1/Raspberry-PICO-Datalogger/README.md

 #PICO-Datalogger

 This script loggs the temperature measured by the DHT22 sensor at pin 14 (Raspberry Pico).
-  The sensor is connectet to the PICO as followed:

-Image...

 At startup (when power is connected) the status-led of the PICO should blink twice!